LetCompliance

 Which ground is most commonly used?

-Ground 8 (2+ months' rent arrears) is the most common mandatory ground.
+Ground 8 (at least 3 months' rent arrears, or 13 weeks where rent is weekly) is the most common mandatory ground.
 Grounds 10 and 11 are common discretionary arrears grounds used alongside it.

 Do I need to give the tenant an opportunity to remedy?

 For most discretionary grounds, yes.
-For Ground 8, no, but rent must still be 2+ months in arrears at both service and hearing.
+For Ground 8, no, but the arrears must still be at least 3 months' rent (13 weeks if weekly) at both service and hearing.

 Can I use Section 8 for a periodic tenancy created by RRA?